-Below you’ll find the facts about Lyme disease and information you need to know.
+Below, you’ll find the facts about Lyme disease and the information you need to know.

 Public funding far below that of less common illnesses

 Lyme is one of the fastest growing infectious diseases in the country and yet Lyme research is dramatically underfunded.
 It receives less than 2% of public funding for West Nile and 0.2% of funding for HIV/AIDS, despite the fact that the annual case count for Lyme dwarfs either disease.
-There are now approximately half a million new cases of Lyme disease annually in the US—this is more than HIV/Aids, West Nile virus and Malaria combined.
+In 2018 there were more than half a million new cases of Lyme disease annually in the US—this is more than HIV/Aids, West Nile virus and Malaria combined.

 Over a million patients struggling with persistent Lyme disease